 The publisher will ask for the right to publish your book in certain territories.
 There are generally three major territories of interest.

 - North American Rights in English

 - Usually, this includes America, Canada, Philippines, and US Army Bases

 A writer should be clear as to what territories are included in the contract and only grant rights to a publisher that it is in the business of exploiting.
 For example, if the publisher only publishes books in English in the US, then why grant them world rights too.
 World rights could be sold to a publisher with that expertise.
 Or world rights could be sold but for a limited time period (like two years).
 If the publisher fails to sell the book in that territory within the time frame, the rights revert back to the author who is free to sell them again.

 The contract will specify the formats the publisher can use to publish the book.

-– Mass-market paperbacks (these tend to be a different quality than trade paperbacks.
-You’ll find mass-market paperbacks in places like grocery stores, drugstores, airports, department stores, and other non-bookstores that sell books)
+- These tend to be a different quality than trade paperbacks.
+You’ll find mass-market paperbacks in places like grocery stores, drugstores, airports, department stores, and other non-bookstores that sell books.